 The facts of each case are different and many times whether or not you are deemed to be in a common law marriage relationship is a judgment call.
 You can always file a divorce petition and see what happens.
-If the parties do not agree on whether or not a valid marriage exists in Texas, then it will be up to a judge to decide whether or not a common law marriage exists before ruling on other issues in the case.
+If the parties do not agree on whether or not a valid marriage exists in Texas, then it will be up to a judge to decide whether or not a common law marriage exists before moving on to rule on other issues in the case.

 Q: My common law husband and I have been living in Texas and now want to validate our common law marriage so that it is legally recognized.
 How do we do that?

 A: You can complete and record a form prescribed by the Bureau of Vital Statistics.
 The form is available at your county clerk's office.
 The Declaration and Registration of Informal Marriage form asks for full names of the man and the woman, woman's maiden surname, addresses, dates of birth, places of birth, social security numbers, and relationship information.
 Call your county clerk if you want a copy of this form or if you need assistance in completing and filing this form.

 The Declaration form states: "I solemnly swear (or affirm) that we, the undersigned, are married to each other by virtue of the following facts: On or about (Date) we agreed to be married, and after that date we lived together as husband and wife and in this state we represented to others that we were married.
 Since the date of marriage to the other party I have not been married to any other person.
 This declaration is true and the information in it which I have given is correct."

 Q:If I end up going to court to prove up a common law marriage, what will I need to show?